Moritz-Pfeifer/CentralBankRoBERTa/README.md

 ● [Model loader](https://github.com/Moritz-Pfeifer/CentralBankRoBERTa/tree/main/Model_loader)

 Go to this folder if you want to use CentralBankRoBERTA for your own analysis of central bank communications.
-Both the economic agents classifier and the sentiment classifier are here.
+Both the economic agents classifier and the sentiment classifier and a step-by-step guide for implementantion are in here.